adilmoujahid/Blog/content/2014/twitter-analytics.md

 Email: adil.mouja@gmail.com
 Date: 2014-07-21
 Category: analytics
-Tags: python, pandas, text mining, matplotlib, twitter
+Tags: python, pandas, text mining, matplotlib, twitter, api
 Summary: In this tutorial, I will use Twitter data to compare the popularity of 3 programming languages: Python, Javascript and Ruby, and to retrieve links to programming tutorials.